You Are in Good Hands

-Learn more about Dr. Free by clicking on the link below.
+Learn more by clicking on the link below.

 Malcolm McKinnon Endowed Professor

 Dr. Ganguli has been working on artificial intelligence applications for the mining industry for the last two decades.
-Click here to see his ai.sys group.
+Click here to view the ai.sys group website.
 He is also very interested in addressing the interdisciplinary grand challenges of the mining industry.

 Dr. Ganguli's office is located in WBB room 302.
 You can reach him by phone at 801-585-0958 or by emailing him at email@example.com

 Learn more about Dr Ganguli by clicking on the link below.

 Dr. Johnson works on the development of an instrumented device that measures a change of stress and strain in a rock mass.
 The device is similar to rock bolts that are typically used in underground construction to help support the excavation.
 The similarities allow the device to be inserted into a rock mass using normal construction equipment.
 The measurements from the device are used to calibrate computer models that are used in mine design.

 Dr. Johnson's office is located in WBB room 316.
 You can reach him by phone at 801-585-1553 or by emailing him at firstname.lastname@example.org

 Western Presidential Endowed Chair in Mining Safety & Health

 Dr. Kocsis has over 24 years of experience in the mining industry, including work for consulting firms and a large research organization.
 He also has nine years of academic experience as a faculty member in the Mining and Metallurgical Engineering Department at the University of Nevada, Reno, where he conducted projects funded by NIOSH, The Alpha Foundation, Newmont Gold Corporation, and Freeport McMoRan.